-In respect of the Business Plan commitments, Northern Powergrid had achieved 25.5% fewer unplanned power cuts and a reduction of the average length of unplanned power cuts by 34.8% (relative to the prior regulatory period).
+In respect of the Business Plan commitments, Northern Powergrid had achieved 26% fewer unplanned power cuts and a reduction of the average length of unplanned power cuts by 34.5% (relative to the prior regulatory period).
 Progress remains on track to achieve the continuous improvement target of 30% for the number of unplanned power cuts and 20% to 40% for the average duration.

-Northern Powergrid invested £438.2 million during the year through its approved Network investment strategy (2019: £441.9 million), which has been designed to deliver improvements in Network performance and increase resilience.
+Northern Powergrid invested £455.8 million during the year through its approved Network investment strategy (2020: £438.2 million), which has been designed to deliver improvements in Network performance and increase resilience.
 Various major projects were undertaken to reinforce the primary Network, refurbish transformers, rebuild overhead lines, remove and replace oil-filled cables, change deteriorated poles, replace switchgear and install and commission new remote-control points.
-Whilst certain aspects of routine Network maintenance were rescheduled due to the Pandemic (to ensure operational integrity and uninterrupted Network performance to critical locations such as hospitals), all required maintenance work was completed during the year.
-This was facilitated by the utilisation of a supply of essential assets, held in stock specifically for such an eventuality.
+Routine Network maintenance was completed in addition to work required to support the Pandemic.

 Further Network enhancements included the continued roll-out of the automatic power restoration system on the high voltage Network.
-This enabled the restoration of supply in under three minutes following an interruption available to a further 296,118 customers during 2020, taking the total to 2,094,724.
-At low voltage, in addition to the previous deployment of smart fuses to restore supplies in under three minutes to customers affected by intermittent faults, the implementation of next generation innovative low voltage technology devices continued with the addition of low-cost Network monitoring sensors.
-The devices enable the detection of developing faults so that they can be proactively managed whilst enabling the gathering of Network condition information.
+At low voltage the implementation of next generation innovative low voltage technology devices continued with the addition of low-cost Network monitoring sensors which detect developing faults so that they can be proactively managed whilst gathering of Network condition information.
+Initiatives were also implemented as a result of the Reliability Improvement Plan including increasing the use of mobile generation to restore supplies and enhancements to vegetation management practices